 Mobile marketing could continue to capitalize on the persistent ID, especially with regard to expansion into mobile apps.
 Although marketers have been hesitant to jump into in-app advertising due to attribution challenges, the persistent ID makes it easier to take that leap.

-Finally, as brand marketers are forced to focus more on first-party data, content acquisition becomes a strategy that some can, and should, embrace.
+“Brand marketers are forced to focus more on first-party data, content acquisition becomes a strategy that some can, and should, embrace.”

 Think about the different path for Kodak if it had purchased Shutterfly in 2012 instead of selling its online photo services business to Shutterfly.
 Today, Kodak would have access to 10+ million customers in Shutterfly’s database … customers who purchase more than 26 million products per year.
 Marketers should focus on content through a logged-in user base, focused on the type of vertical that makes sense for the brand.